106th Air Refueling Squadron: Alabama Air National Guard

 The wartime 100th Bombardment Squadron was re-activated and re-designated as the 106th Bombardment Squadron (Light) and was allotted to the Alabama Air National Guard, on 24 May 1946.
 It was organized at Birmingham Municipal Airport and was extended federal recognition on 25 November 1946.
 The 106th Bombardment Squadron was bestowed the history, honors, and colors of the 100th Bombardment Squadron and its predecessor units.
 The squadron was equipped with B-26C Invader light bombers and was assigned to the 54th Fighter Wing, Georgia ANG for administration, while being under the operational control of the Alabama Air National Guard.

 The 106th Bombardment Squadron practiced formation bombing as well as low-level intrusion and strafing.
 Parts for the B-26s were no problem with the massive amount of supplies still stored in wartime warehouses, and many of the maintenance personnel were World War II veterans so readiness was quite high and the planes were often much better maintained than their USAF counterparts.
 On 1 October 1947 the squadron came under the control of the new 117th Tactical Reconnaissance Group at Birmingham, and in 1950, the B-26 Invader light bombers were exchanged for RB-26C Invader reconnaissance aircraft which were unarmed and carried cameras and flash flares for night photography.

 During the Korean War, the 106th Tactical Reconnaissance Squadron (Night Photo) was federalized and assigned to the Ninth Air Force 363d Tactical Reconnaissance Group at Shaw AFB, South Carolina.
 It moved to Shaw on 5 January 1952 where it replaced the 162d Tactical Reconnaissance Squadron which was deployed to Itazuke AB, Japan to fly photo-reconnaissance missions over Korea.
 At Shaw, it joined the 16th and 18th TRS flying night reconnaissance training missions with the RB-26C.
 Many of the squadron's pilots were deployed to Japan and South Korea where they served in combat, flying hazardous unarmed night reconnaissance missions over enemy-held territory.
 On 1 January 1953 the 106th was returned to Alabama state control and returned to Birmingham.

 The squadron continued to fly the RB-26C until 1957 when the aircraft was reaching its end of operational service and was retired.
-Replacing the Invader in May 1957 were new RF-84F Thunderstreak jet reconnaissance aircraft, manufactured by Republic for Air National Guard service.
-The squadron continued to train in tactical reconnaissance missions throughout the 1950s with the Thunderstreaks.
+Replacing the Invader in May 1957 were new RF-84F Thunderflash jet reconnaissance aircraft, manufactured by Republic for Air National Guard service.
+The squadron continued to train in tactical reconnaissance missions throughout the 1950s with the Thunderflashes.